davidtemelkov/plantera-go/README.md

 # Plantera

 Plantera is a plant care tracking application designed to help you keep track of watering, fertilizing, and repotting your plants.
-This application is built entirely in Go, utilizing `templ` for templating, `htmx` for handling dynamic updates, Tailwind CSS for styling, and a touch of Hyperscript for additional interactivity.
+This application is built entirely in Go, utilizing `templ` for templating, `htmx` for handling dynamic updates, `Tailwind CSS` for styling, and a touch of `hyperscript` for additional interactivity.

 ## Features